Founder & product insight

 What to do next

-For "Why we keep progress notes simple for beginner facial wellness", choose one low-pressure action: write one comfort note before changing the plan.
-Use the related Orena guide for "Why we keep progress notes simple for beginner facial wellness" when you want app support for that action.
-The useful signal for "Why we keep progress notes simple for beginner facial wellness" is whether the reader can keep the habit small enough to repeat tomorrow with less uncertainty.
+For "Beginner simplicity: progress notes", choose one low-pressure action: write one comfort note before changing the plan.
+Use the related Orena guide for "Beginner simplicity: progress notes" when you want app support for that action.
+The useful signal for "Beginner simplicity: progress notes" is whether the reader can keep the habit small enough to repeat tomorrow with less uncertainty.

 Evidence boundary